siteorigin/docs/page-builder/hooks/widget-form.md

 ### Action: siteorigin_panels_before_widget_form

-The `siteorigin_panels_before_widget_form` action will allow you to add markup before to the widget form is output.
+The `siteorigin_panels_before_widget_form` action will allow you to add markup before the widget form is output.

 #### Parameters